-Range/location bias manifests for RSS VLP as well, in the form of nonideal (Lambertian) acceptance [7] or radiation patterns [31], of tilting and of time variations on the radiant power, whether present purposefully with dimming or not [32].
+[32].
 The bias factors are frequently (arbitrary) calibration fitted at once [33] or indirectly learned with machine learning models based on tedious in-situ measurements [34].
-However, these manual measurements are superfluous when properly modeling [7].
+However, these manual measurements are superfluous when properly modelling [7].
 Range/location errors are also incurred due to LOS blockage, attenuation/refraction with partially opaque objects, and reflections-induced NLOS that is moreover not easily mitigated being devoid of an accurately determined CIR.

-Evaluations of VLP are principally constricted to small lab setups, with (some of the) more detailed PD-based evaluations, showing a median positioning error in either the 1.5-6 cm or the 10-34-cm range depending on how closely the setup resembles a practical environment [7], [33]-[36].
+Evaluations of VLP are principally constricted to small lab setups, with (some of the) more detailed PD-based evaluations showing a mean positioning error in either the 1.5 - 6 cm or the 10-34 cm range depending on how closely the setup resembles a practical environment [7], [33]-[36].

-C. uVLP Research
+C. uVLP research

-uVLP systems that combine DC illuminance measurements with dead reckoning provide meter-level positioning [37].
+uVLP systems that combine DC illuminance measurements with dead reckoning provide metre-level positioning [37].
 However, their feasibility hinges on the presence of an illuminance gradient.
 As in lighting design a uniform illuminance is strived for, it is beneficial to decompose the total illuminance into its individual LED contributions by identifying distinguishable characteristics of light sources [6], [38], certainly when external ambient (sun) light is present.
-In [38], it was demonstrated that the fluorescent light's inverter induces a resonance, a CF, that allows a 90th percentile $p{90} = 37$ cm accurate smartphone localization.
+In [38], it was demonstrated that the fluorescent light's inverter induces a resonance, a characteristic frequency (CF), that allows a 90th percentile $p{90} = 37 \text{ cm}$ accurate smartphone localisation.
 A CF also manifests for (switched-mode) constant current LED lamps [6].
-Depending on the required update rate, either a decimeter median error p{50} or a $p{50} = 5 \text{ cm} (p{90} = 10.6 \text{ cm})$ can be obtained.
-The same demodulation and positioning techniques can be applied for (u)VLP, but reaching optimal performance may require tailoring, as uVLP typically deals with a lower signal-to-noise-ratio (SNR) and requires more robust localization due to the time instability of the CF.
+Depending on the required update rate, either a decimetre median error p{50} or a $p{50} = 5 \text{ cm} (p{90} = 10.6 \text{ cm})$ can be obtained.
+The same demodulation and positioning techniques can be applied for (u)VLP, but reaching optimal performance may require tailoring, as uVLP typically deals with a lower signal-to-noise-ratio (SNR) and requires more robust localization due to the time-instability of the CF.